OSGeo/OSGeoLive-doc/doc/quickstart/openlayers_quickstart.rst

 In this step we will create a basic map.

-Create a file in e.g. /home/user/ called basic-map.html , and copy the following contentinto the file.
+Create a file in e.g. /home/user/ called basic-map.html , and copy the following content into the file.

 .. code-block:: html